RedHatInsights/compliance-frontend/README.md

 $ npm run test -- -u
  ```

-## Updating dependencies
+### Updating dependencies

 This repository has [dependabot](https://dependabot.com/) configured in order to update (some) packages automatically via a pull request.
-Occasionally these updates will fail snapshot tests and require to update the snapshots as mentioned in the "Testing " section.
+Occasionally these updates will fail snapshot tests and require to update the snapshots as mentioned in the "Testing" section.

-### Deploying

-- Pushing to 'master' will deploy the app in qa-beta, ci-beta, and prod-beta.
-- Pushing to 'stable' will deploy the app in qa-stable, ci-stable, and prod-stable.